About

 Eat for the Earth launched in Santa Cruz on January 19, 2019 out of our concern for the ongoing habitability of the Earth.
 As we engage in outreach and education and work with our partners to develop and implement projects, we create models that are replicable in diverse settings.
 In order to maximize our effectiveness and reach, we provide tools and support for activist groups in other communities to create change in their local areas.
 We also participate in regional, national, and international coalitions working toward sustainable diets, and give input to broader planning efforts.
 For example, we are members of the international Food and Climate Alliance and we submitted a policy paper to the People’s Green New Deal Working Group.

 Prior to March, 2020, most of Eat for the Earth’s direct activism was focused on change in our local community of Santa Cruz County, California.
 COVID-19 put a halt to our local in-person outreach, so we pivoted to online activism.
 On April 22, 2020, the 50th anniversary of Earth Day, we offered our first webinar, “What’s on Your Fork: 5 ways it impacts the Earth and what you can do to help.”
 This event was part of the national online Earth Day Live, organized by the US Climate Strike Coalition and Stop The Money Pipeline Coalition.
-A second webinar followed on April 25, and more are being planned.
-Additionally, to respond to the current realities, Eat for the Earth launched a series of online whole food plant-based culinary classes featuring our founder, Rev. Chef Beth Love, author of the Tastes Like Love book series, and nutrition expert Sandi Rechenmacher, a Food for Life instructor with Physicians Committee for Responsible Medicine.
+In response to the COVID-19 pandemic, Eat for the Earth also launched a series of online whole food plant-based culinary classes featuring our founder, Rev. Chef Beth Love, author of the Tastes Like Love book series, and nutrition expert Sandi Rechenmacher, a Food for Life instructor with Physicians Committee for Responsible Medicine.
+Food prep classes are still being offered online to be accessible to our growing national and international followers, and we recently resumed in-person classes as well.

 What We Do and Why